Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 greet("Lixou");
 ```

-For a return type, you put an arrow before the block of code:
+For a return type, you put an arrow before the block of code

 ```back
 func getMyLovedNumber() -> i32 {